 NB!
 The teachers of the Academy of Fine Arts who needs the theses for teaching, should contact the library staff: firstname.lastname@example.org

-Thesis documents accepted by the Academy of Fine Arts academic council (education and research council before 2013) for master-level theses will be stored in the library.
+Thesis documents accepted by the Academy of Fine Arts academic council for master-level theses will be stored in the library (starting 2014).
 The library will also hold a copy of the academy’s fine arts doctoral degree dissertation documents and written parts.
 The documents are not available for loan but can be requested for viewing in the library.

-The reference information for the documentation components of theses by students graduated from the Academy of Fine Arts with a Master's degree starting 2014 are available in the ARSCA database and in Finna.
+The reference information for the documentation components of theses by students graduated from the Academy of Fine Arts with a Master's degree starting 2014 are available in Arsca.

-Starting autumn 2015 the documentations in full-text (pdf) are also available via University of the Arts Helsinki HELDA repository, if the student has given permission.
+Starting autumn 2015 the documentations in full-text (pdf) are also available via University of the Arts Helsinki Taju repository, if the student has given permission.

-The documentations in full-text (pdf) are available via University of the Arts Helsinki HELDA repository
+The documentations in full-text (pdf) are available via University of the Arts Helsinki Taju repository

-Search example: start the search from the Uniarts Helda search page: word search: surname Collection: current collection
+Search example: start the search from the Taju search page: word search: surname Collection: current collection

-The reference information of the Master's Thesis documentations (starting 2014) are available in Arsca and Uniarts Finna.
+The reference information of the Master's Thesis documentations (starting 2014) are available in Arsca.

-Please use FINNA Search (top right on this page):
+Please use Arsca search (top right on this page):